mvolkmann/blog/src/htmx.md

   Keeping the state in sync in two places introduces challenges.

-  With htmx all the state is only on the server, so no state synchronization is needed.
+  With htmx all the state is only on the server, so no state synchronization is needed and browser memory usage is reduced.

 - Simplifies client-side code